bcaffo/regmodsbook/manuscript/03_ols.md

 \hat \beta_1 = \frac{\sum_{i=1}^n X_i Y_i}{\sum_{i=1}^n X_i^2},
 {/$$}

-This is exactly the correlation time the ratio in the standard deviations if the both the Xs and Ys have been centered first.
+This is exactly the correlation times the ratio in the standard deviations if the both the Xs and Ys have been centered first.
 (Try it out using R to verify this!)